nvidia-isaac/isaac_mission_dispatch/README.md

 ## Getting Started with Deployment (Recommended)

-We provide three deployment options here for using Mission Dispatch services: deploy with official Docker containers, deploy with a `docker-compose` file, and deploy with Kubernetes.
+We provide three deployment options here for using Mission Dispatch services: deploy with official Docker containers, deploy with a Docker Compose file, and deploy with Kubernetes.

 Download the repository: